Timber Decking Cost

 The average cost of trex decking is approximately £50 to £80 per square metre.

-Removing Timber Decking
+Cost of Timber Decking Removal

 You may need to remove or replace timber decking in the garden if it has begun to rot or you want a completely new decking system.